Geelong Flier: Extension

-In 1951 the new R-class locomotives took over the run, and a few years later B-class diesel engines were introduced.
-The 1954 timetable had the train leaving Spencer Street at 8:25 am and arriving at Geelong at 9:20 am, continuing at 9:35 am and stopping at most stations (depending on the day) to Port Fairy, arriving at 2 pm.
-The train did not stop at Marshall, Buckley, Armytage or Crossley, and Pomborneit and Allansford were only serviced on Tuesdays through Thursdays.
+In 1951, the new R-class locomotives took over the run and, a few years later, B-class diesel engines were introduced.
+The 1954 timetable had the train leaving Spencer Street at 8:25 am and arriving at Geelong at 9:20 am, departing at 9:35 am and stopping at most stations (depending on the day) to Port Fairy, arriving at 2 pm.
+The train did not stop at Marshall, Buckley, Armytage or Crossley, and Pomborneit and Allansford were only served on Tuesdays through Thursdays.
 Warncoort, Larpent, Stoneyford, Garvoc and Cudgee were only served on Tuesdays, Thursdays and Saturdays, and Irrewarra, Pirron Yallock, Weerite, Boorcan and Panmure only on Mondays, Wednesdays and Fridays.
 South Geelong, Moriac, Winchelsea, Birregurra, Colac, Camperdown, Terang, Warrnambool, Koroit and Port Fairy were all served from Monday to Saturday.

-On the return, the train identified as The Flier departed Geelong at 5:08 pm and ran express to Spencer Street Station, arriving 6:05 pm.
+On the return, the train named The Flier departed Geelong at 5:08 pm and ran express to Spencer Street Station, arriving 6:05 pm.
 There was no train from Port Fairy scheduled to form it, but the 3:05 pm Melbourne-bound train from Port Fairy (2:50 pm on Saturdays) had a similar stopping pattern from Port Fairy to Geelong to that of The Flier, and arrived at Spencer Street Station at 8:33 pm, or 8:10 pm on Saturdays.
 The stations served on particular days of the week were identical, except that all Melbourne-bound trains stopped at Pomborneit, even though only half the Port Fairy-bound trains stopped there.

 Occasionally, The Flier was used to transfer random locomotives to or from Melbourne's South Dynon Locomotive Depot, and if those engines were of the T class, the train speed would be restricted to 60 mph.
-Post-war, additional S type carriages were built which allowed some of the older air-conditioned carriages to be cascaded over to The Flier, and by 1960 the train was assembled with whatever stock was available, giving a mixture of classes, styles and colours.
+Post-war, additional S type carriages were built which allowed some of the older air-conditioned carriages to be cascaded over to The Flier and, by 1960, the train was assembled with whatever stock was available, giving a mixture of classes, styles and colours.

-The 1967 timetable shows The Flier as a Geelong service, leaving Spencer Street at 8:25 am for Geelong, arriving at 9:20 am (where it formed a Port Fairy train), and as a 5:12 pm train from Geelong, arriving at Spencer Street at 6:10 pm, extending to Flinders Street at 6:17 pm.
-There is no reference to The Flier on the Port Fairy timetable.
+The 1967 timetable shows The Flier as a Geelong-only service, leaving Spencer Street at 8:25 and arriving at Geelong at 9:20 am, where it formed a Port Fairy train no longer designated as The Flier.
+The afternoon Flier was a 5:12 pm train originating at Geelong, arriving at Spencer Street at 6:10 pm, and running through to Flinders Street, terminating at 6:17 pm.